Galway-Mayo Institute of Technology: GMIT Innovation Hubs – Galway and Mayo

 Galway-Mayo Institute of Technology (GMIT) established two Innovation Hubs (iHubs) at its Galway and Mayo campuses in 2005 and 2006 respectively with support from Enterprise Ireland.

-These iHubs provide a range of start-up spaces and a portfolio of Business Development Supports to start-up enterprises.
-The iHubs also provide a number of Entrepreneur Development Programmes including ‘New Frontiers’ (Enterprise Ireland's national entrepreneur development programme for innovative, early stage start-ups), and ‘Empower’ – a dedicated entrepreneurship programme for women, sponsored by the European Social Fund and Department of Justice and Equality.
+These iHubs provided a range of start-up spaces and a portfolio of Business Development Supports to start-up enterprises.
+The iHubs also provided a number of Entrepreneur Development Programmes including ‘New Frontiers’ (Enterprise Ireland's national entrepreneur development programme for innovative, early stage start-ups), and ‘Empower’ – a dedicated entrepreneurship programme for women, sponsored by the European Social Fund and Department of Justice and Equality.

-GMIT is planning to double the size of its iHub building at the Galway campus following successful funding approval from Enterprise Ireland, which was officially announced in May 2017.
+GMIT planned to double the size of its iHub building at the Galway campus following successful funding approval from Enterprise Ireland, which was officially announced in May 2017.

-The proposed extension will increase the floor space of the iHub to circa 2,400 square metres from its current 1,150 square metres.
-The extended Galway iHub will provide space for over 40 incubation start-ups including dedicated space for MedTech enterprises, Digital Tech start-ups, a co-working space, an Entrepreneurship Hub, social and events space.
+The proposed extension would have increased the floor space of the iHub to circa 2,400 square metres from its current 1,150 square metres.
+The extended Galway iHub would have provided space for over 40 incubation start-ups including dedicated space for MedTech enterprises, Digital Tech start-ups, a co-working space, an Entrepreneurship Hub, social and events space.

-See GMIT Innovation Hubs | GMIT

 Student life

-Clubs and Societies at GMIT aim to promote community, personal development and student involvement.
+Clubs and Societies at GMIT aimed to promote community, personal development and student involvement.

 Clubs

-GMIT offers a diverse range of more than 30 different sports clubs.
+GMIT offered a diverse range of more than 30 different sports clubs.

-Clubs have achieved notable national and international success in recent years: Senior Hurling Cup Champions (2019), Boxing Intervarsity Champions (2019), Fresher Hurling League & Championship Winners, GMIT Ladies Soccer – Division 1 Cup Champions (2019), Equestrian – Dressage Category champions (2019), Ladies Football – Donaghy Cup Champions (2019), Cheerleading – International World Champions at the UCA College World Championship in Orlando Florida.
+Clubs had achieved notable national and international success in recent years: Senior Hurling Cup Champions (2019), Boxing Intervarsity Champions (2019), Fresher Hurling League & Championship Winners, GMIT Ladies Soccer – Division 1 Cup Champions (2019), Equestrian – Dressage Category champions (2019), Ladies Football – Donaghy Cup Champions (2019), Cheerleading – International World Champions at the UCA College World Championship in Orlando Florida.